contentful/contentful-export/README.md

 })
 ```

-The `opts` object within options can contain any of the CLI options, but written with a camelCase pattern instead and no dashes.
+The `options` object can contain any of the CLI options, but written with a camelCase pattern instead and no dashes.
 For example `--space-id` would become `spaceId`.

-Another option is `errorLogFile`, the location of a file to log errors to.

 ## Limitations